glendonintendo/challenge1-horiseon-accessibility/README.md

         color: #d9dcd6;
     }
     ```
-* revised selectors in CSS to match changes in of HTML basic elements to semantic elements:
+* Revised selectors in CSS to match changes in of HTML basic elements to semantic elements:
     ```
     .footer h2 {
         font-size: 20px;